CAST of main Characters in order of appearance:

 “Our sources in the south tell me that the kindling is dangerously dry but it lacks a match,” says Lord Spy.
-“King Long Beard is as frightened as a new-born rabbit.
+“King White Beard is as frightened as a new-born rabbit.
 He makes no decisions without the agreement of his wife.
 Since they can never agree on anything there are no decisions.
-The southerners groan and complain about their Imperial responsibilities but they won’t do much till the old King dies.
-Then we must be ready for war.
-His son will try to break the Southern Kingdom away from the Empire.
-He has been much attracted by the teachings of the Master of the Cleansing Fire.”
-The Administrator of the One Hundred Departments delivers this analysis with the confidence which comes of carefully checking all the facts.
+The southerners groan and complain about their Imperial responsibilities but they won’t do much till the old King dies.”

 “Lord Spy, you are a baker selling me yesterday’s dumplings with stories of how early you rose this morning to bake them.”
-The Emperor speaks softly back, like a snake.
+The Emperor speaks softly, like a snake.
 “Have you not heard?
-King Long Beard no longer favours his wife.
-He has found a new toy, a young and beautiful one who is filling his empty head with dangerous ideas.
-She too is a follower of this Cleansing Fire.
-The King will hold a private betrothal ceremony very soon.”
+King Long Beard no longer favours his wife and listens instead to this so-called Master of the Cleansing Fire.
+He spurns the wisdom and guidance of the Ancestors.

 “A storm is coming.
-If we do not move quickly a tempest will break upon the Empire creating floods that will sweep it into the sea.
+If we do not move quickly a tempest of violence will break upon the Empire that will sweep it into the sea.
 That is why Lord See is in exile and six weaklings lie dead in the courtyard.
-We cannot risk his so-called Judicious Harmony.
-We must strike soon and we must strike hard if we are not to be shattered.”
-He takes a beautiful ceramic vase from a shelf and deliberately lets it drop onto the tiled floor with an explosion of sound and fragments dancing across the tiled floor.
+We cannot risk this so-called Judicious Harmony.
+We must strike all our enemies soon and we must strike hard if we are not to be shattered.”
+He takes a beautiful ceramic vase from a shelf and deliberately lets it drop onto the floor with an explosion of sound and fragments dancing across the tiles.

-The sunlight that is burnishing the golden roofs of the Imperial Capital is bringing morning warmth to a provincial town of the Northern Kingdom close to its border with the Imperial Centre.
-On top of a bare hill outside the town walls is a large, mud-brick, fortified house.
-Inside in the semi-darkness of early day is a buffulo-sized man with black hair falling to his shoulders, eyebrows like two giant caterpillars, a broad chest and a proud stomach.
-He has a loud voice, seldom at rest, and a laugh which echoes through his throat as if in a giant brass pot.
+The sunlight that is burnishing the golden roofs of the Imperial Capital is bringing morning warmth to Goatwash, a provincial town of the Northern Kingdom close to its border with the Imperial Centre.
+On top of a hill, just outside the town walls, is a large, mud-brick, fortified house.
+Inside, in the semi-darkness of early day, is a buffulo-sized man with black hair falling to his shoulders, eyebrows like two giant caterpillars, a broad chest and a proud stomach.
+He has a loud voice, seldom at rest, and a laugh which echoes through his throat as if in a mighty brass pot.
 He is eating.